okinawabob/um/ifsm300.md

 Readings for this week:

 - [Enterprise Applications]({{site.baseurl}}/assets/ifsm300/wk4/4-1-Enterprise_Applications.pdf) This short article covers the concepts involved with enterprise applications.
 These include: enterprise system, enterprise resource planning (ERP), supply chain management (SCM), and customer relationship management (CRM).
-- [System Quality Attributes](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ee658094\(v=pandp.10\)) This reading explains several qualities by which software and systems are assessed.
+- [System Quality Attributes](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ee658094(v=pandp.10)) This reading explains several qualities by which software and systems are assessed.
-- [ERP Definitions and Solutions] (https://www.cio.com/article/2439502/enterprise-resource-planning/enterprise-resource-planning-erp-definition-and-solutions.html) This article explains that enterprise resource planning software, or ERP, offers an organization a single computer system to serve all of the needs of all of the departments.
+- [ERP Definitions and Solutions](https://www.cio.com/article/2439502/enterprise-resource-planning/enterprise-resource-planning-erp-definition-and-solutions.html) This article explains that enterprise resource planning software, or ERP, offers an organization a single computer system to serve all of the needs of all of the departments.
 - [15 famous ERP disasters, dustups and disappointments](https://www.cio.com/article/2429865/enterprise-resource-planning/enterprise-resource-planning-10-famous-erp-disasters-dustups-and-disappointments.html) Here is an enlightening presentation on some of the infamous efforts with ERP and what we can learn from them.
-- ebook Chapter 6 Information Systems Security
 - [Supply Chain Management As A Competitive Weapon](https://www.manufacturing.net/article/2007/11/supply-chain-management-competitive-weapon) Can supply chain management help your bottom line?
 - [CRM Projects Done Right Mean Business Process Changes](http://www.saleslogistix.com/company/press/BizProc.pdf) This article talks about the relationship between CRM (customer relationship management) system projects and the processes used for sales and marketing.
 {: .read}